 Fermenting with Botrytis 101

-In Loinger, C. et al. (1977), Semillon grapes were fermented in efforts to assess the effects of rot on chemical composition of grape must, the wine quality’s sensory attributes, and the chemical composition of wine.
-This research showed several changes in the must and wine composition chemically, which is to be expected, but they also found several generalizations in wines produced with rot, based on the sensory characteristics (color, aroma, and flavor).
-Bruce Zoecklein has noted in his Enology Notes that Botrytis routinely causes a loss of fruitiness in wine, and may produce off-flavors that are “phenolic” and “iodine-like” (aka not pleasant).
+In Loinger, C. et al. (1977), Semillon grapes were fermented to assess the effects of Botrytis rot on chemical composition of grape must, the wine quality’s sensory attributes, and the chemical composition of wine.
+This research showed several changes in the must and wine chemical composition chemically, associated several sensory generalizations (i.e., color, aroma, flavor) in wines produced with rot.
+Additionally, Bruce Zoecklein has noted in his Enology Notes that Botrytis routinely causes a loss of fruitiness in wine, and may produce off-flavors that are “phenolic” and “iodine-like” in their descriptions.
 Loinger et al.’s guidelines on cluster rot infestation can be summed up as follows:

 - 5 – 10% rot on clusters: noticeable reduction in wine quality; wine quality is still “good” (as opposed to very good with 0% rot on clusters)